cmendon/cloud-adoption-framework.pt-br/docs/migrate/azure-best-practices/contoso-migration-assessment.md

 > [!div class="checklist"]
 >
-> - **Etapa 1: Baixe e instale o Assistente de Migração de Dados.** a Contoso prepara o Assistente de Migração de Dados para avaliação do banco de dados do SQL Server local.
+> - **Etapa 1: baixar e instalar o Assistente de Migração de Dados.** a Contoso prepara o Assistente de Migração de Dados para avaliação do banco de dados do SQL Server local.
-> - **Etapa 2: Avalie o banco de dados usando o Assistente de Migração de Dados.** a Contoso executa e analisa a avaliação do banco de dados.
+> - **Etapa 2: avaliar o banco de dados usando Assistente de Migração de Dados.** a Contoso executa e analisa a avaliação do banco de dados.
-> - **Etapa 3: Prepare-se para a avaliação de VM usando as Migrações para Azure.** a Contoso configura contas locais e ajusta as configurações do VMware.
+> - **Etapa 3: preparar a avaliação da VM usando as migrações para Azure.** a Contoso configura contas locais e ajusta as configurações do VMware.
-> - **Etapa 4: Descubra VMs locais usando as Migrações para Azure.** a Contoso cria uma VM coletora das Migrações para Azure.
+> - **Etapa 4: descobrir VMs locais usando migrações para Azure.** a Contoso cria uma VM coletora das Migrações para Azure.
 Em seguida, a Contoso executa o coletor para descobrir VMs para avaliação.
-> - **Etapa 5: Preparar-se para a análise de dependência usando as Migrações para Azure.** a Contoso instala agentes de Migrações para Azure nas VMs, de modo que a empresa possa ver o mapeamento de dependência entre as VMs.
+> - **Etapa 5: preparar a análise de dependência usando as migrações para Azure.** a Contoso instala agentes de Migrações para Azure nas VMs, de modo que a empresa possa ver o mapeamento de dependência entre as VMs.
-> - **Etapa 6: Avalie as VMs usando as Migrações para Azure.** a Contoso verifica as dependências, agrupa as VMs e executa a avaliação.
+> - **Etapa 6: avaliar as VMs usando as migrações para Azure.** a Contoso verifica as dependências, agrupa as VMs e executa a avaliação.
 Quando a avaliação estiver pronta, a Contoso analisará a avaliação em preparação para migração.

     > [!NOTE]
     > Assessments shouldn't just be limited to using tooling to discover information about your environment, you should schedule in time to speak to business owners, end users, other members within the IT department, etc in order to get a full picture of what is happening within the environment and understand things tooling cannot tell you.